wangzhizhou/Fish-eye-Image-Correction-Code/README.md

 After open the Solution, make sure the project configruation is `Release|Win32|X86`, and press the Key `F5` to build and run this project.

-You can find some circular fisheye images for test under the directory: `\ImagesForTest\`.
+You can find some circular fisheye images for testing under the directory: `\ImagesForTest\`.
 Only first six directory can be processed by this project, every directory contain four circular fisheye images.

 Because the process of images stitching may fail, you can use the parameters in the file `\ImagesForTest\有效参数.txt` during the processing of extracting circular area step.